 During a summer while enrolled in graduate school, he worked at renowned modernist architect Joseph Allen Stein’s office in New Delhi.
 After graduate studies, he quickly began managing projects at Stamberg Aferiat Architecture that would be published nationally and internationally.
 At Gluckman Mayner Architects, Jasmit worked on the design for the Mori Arts Center, a new world-class art museum in the heart of Tokyo.
 Subsequently, his work on the Bronx Charter School for the Arts at Weisz + Yoes Architecture won several awards and added to an extensive list of published and awarded projects.

-In 2004, Jasmit founded Rangr Studio, with a commitment to maintain a deep personal involvement with every project, and a mission to create architecture in harmony with its site.
 In 2006, the commission for Casa Kimball in the Dominican Republic allowed Jasmit to design for a climate very much like his childhood homes in India.
 The resulting project gained international acclaim, with publication in over 20 countries and an International Property Award.
+Among other publications, Jasmit's work has been published in the New York Times, Wall Street Journal, Wallpaper Magazine, and shown on NBC and HGTV.